Prox-C/Prox-C/README.md

 Aside from the courses offered by our curriculum, I also:

-- Take online courses such as the ever-so-popular <a href="https://pll.harvard.edu/course/cs50-introduction-computer-science"> Harvard CS50 </a>
+- Take online courses such as the ever-so-popular <a href="https://pll.harvard.edu/course/cs50-introduction-computer-science"> Harvard CS50. </a>

-- Spend a lot of time solving problems on <a href="https://leetcode.com/problemset/all/"> Leetcode </a>
+- Spend a lot of time solving problems on <a href="https://leetcode.com/problemset/all/"> Leetcode. </a>

 - Immerse myself in self-learning through various online resources and platforms.